 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-In the past two years we could not continue with the tenders that we put out because they were too expensive.
-We want to construct these houses in communities where we were not able to.
-That is how the communities were chosen.
+In the past two years we could not continue with the construction tenders that we put out because they were too expensive.
+We looked at the housing units in communities where we were not able to construct them and the housing shortage to decide where the housing units will be constructed.
 Thank you, Mr. Speaker.